panda-official/TimeSwipe/docs/Calibration Atom Specification.md

 ### V_Supply Atom Type
 This atom is specific for the TimeSwipe 1.0 board.
 An error correction line for V_Supply is defined.
-This line is defined by its zero offset and its slope. y=m*x+b
+This line is defined by its zero offset and its slope. y=m*x+b The unit of the zero Offset value is the DAC Offset digits applied by the ARM Chip.
+At startup, the ARM Chip will read this value and applies it to the DAC accordingly.
+The unit of the slope is a float, which describes a simple y=f(x) translation curve.
+This data is read by the timeswipe driver on the Pi and is applied on the fly while processing the input data.

 ```
   Bytes   Field